topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 You can also change there bottom/top into left/right.

 At some point it is not possible to zoom in further.
 If you want to enable additional zoom, you can do this by enabling the setting :ref:`Menu > More > Settings > Map > Additional zoom in <sec-settings-map>`.
 The drawback is that then map will become grainy when zoomed in far.

+For MacOS, you can zoom with two fingers just like in iOS if you have a trackpad.
+You can also zoom using the keyboard.
+It is then important that the map has focus.
+Please press the 'tab' key to change focus.
+Using the keyboard you can zoom in the following ways:

+- Command +, Command -.
+Or + - keys.
+You can tap it one time, but also hold it to zoom further.
+- Option key + arrow up, arrow down
+- Press and hold shift and press and hold mouse button / trackpad button and move up or down.

 .. _ss-map-center: